Laxmar/AI_Server/README.md

 **Configuration**

 Game configuration can be found in backend/GameConfiguration.ts.
-When bot carries flag carryingFlagMoveCost is added to move cost.  (default  1.5)
+When bot carries flag carryingFlagMoveCost is added to move cost.  (default  1.5).
+After the changes in in GameConfiguration.ts `docker-compose up --build` is required.